 End the Night With Star Gazing into the Darkest Skies

-A beautiful place for star gazing is in Kolob Canyon where you are at a higher elevation and don’t have canyon walls blocking your view.
-Most of the pull offs along this drive provide easy viewing.
+A beautiful place for stargazing is Kolob Canyon where you are at a higher elevation and don’t have canyon walls blocking your view.
+Most of the pull-offs along this drive provide easy viewing.

-However if the hour drive from Zion Canyon is more than you want to do after a long day of hiking then just pop over the Human History Museum’s patio for a great view of the Zion National Park night sky.
-The patio is a popular spot for Zion photography, both for sunsets and star gazing.
-The short walk from the Zion Visitor Center parking lot with access to bathrooms make this spot very family friendly.
+However, if the hour drive from Zion Canyon is more than you want to do after a long day of hiking then just pop over to the Human History Museum’s patio for a great view of the Zion National Park night sky.
+The patio is a popular spot for Zion photography, both for sunsets and stargazing.

 Taking the Adventure up a Notch